The Great Game 🎲 Vicinto Prossimo

 “I can’t stop reading him!”

-“It’s so hard to find anyone our age who has even heard of him.
+“I don’t know anyone our age who’s even heard of him.
 They’re all watching the dryad dramas.
-They’re all worried about whether Sarfin will marry Tanfarum, or whether the Two Worlds will go to war.
-Will their families, so different, ever get along?”
+They’re all worried about whether Sarfin will marry Tanfarum, or whether the Two Families will go to war.
+Will their worlds, so different, ever get along?”

 Thalphemera laughed.
 “I know!
-It’s so refreshing to read Imitar.
-His drama isn’t just about dryads, but about dryads and Ferrixians, Blue Dreamers and Skystalkers.
-And about a million leagues of different things.”
+Imitar isn’t just about dryads, but also Ferrixians, Blue Dreamers, and Skystalkers.
+About a million different things.”

-Talfar added, “In a sense he’s just a trouble maker.
-I mean, we’ve got everything we need, and then he comes along and tells us that we don’t even know what we’re missing.”
+“But isn’t he just a trouble maker?
+I mean, we’ve got everything we need.
+Then he comes along and tells us that we don’t even know what we’re missing.”

 This seemed the moment to put on pause their discussion.
-Neither of them wanted to lose sight of the room they were in, or the way they responded to each other’s body language, or the energy their talk generated between them.
+Neither of them wanted to lose sight of the room they were in, the way they responded to each other’s words, or the energy their talk generated between them.

 “Shall we go for that coffee?” he asked, although both of them had already started rising from their seats.

 As they walked up the stairs, they realized that the 5,000 seat auditorium was completely empty.
-The lights were as bright as ever, as if expecting to illuminate some brilliant exposé or speech.
-Thalphemera noted playfully, “I’m guessing this would be our audience if we just gave that little talk!”
+The lights were as bright as ever, as if expecting to illuminate some brilliant theory.
+Thalphemera noted playfully, “I’m guessing this would be our audience if we performed that dialogue for the class!”

 🎲